dynamicslab/SINDy-PI/ReadMe.md

 ﻿# SINDy-PI: A Robust Algorithm for Parallel Implicit Sparse Identification of Nonlinear Dynamics

 SINDy-PI is a robust algorithm for parallel implicit sparse identification of nonlinear dynamics algorithm.
 The SINDy-PI algorithm implicit dynamical systems in a robust and parallel optimization.
-The details of the approach are in our arXiv paper.
-[CARDY ADD LINK HERE]
+The details of the approach are in our arXiv paper.  []

 Examples